"I've got a home in that rock, just beyond the mountaintop ... God gave Noah the rainbow sign / No more water - but the fire next time."

-It's become a fashion, here and abroad: Jews who are convinced that they love Israel more than the rest of us - and certainly better than the rest of us - have told anyone who would listen, that one way to express love of the Jewish state, is to revile Barack Obama.
+It's become a fashion, here and abroad: Jews who are convinced that they love Israel more than the rest of us - and certainly better than the rest of us - have told anyone who will listen that one way to express love of the Jewish state is to revile Barack Obama.

 This month, as the American president visited the Middle East, the fashion turned ugly.
-On the Sabbath, Israeli television viewers were treated to the recorded-on-a-weekday observations of Arele, a resident of the West Bank settlement of Karnei Shomron, grinning as he watched the progress of an arson fire burning Palestinian land near the Gilad Farm, an icon of the outlaw outpost movement.
+On the Sabbath, Israeli television viewers were treated to the "recorded-on-a-weekday" observations of Areleh, a resident of the West Bank settlement of Karnei Shomron, grinning as he watched the progress of a fire intentionally set on Palestinian land near Havat Gilad, an icon of the outlaw outpost movement.

-Asked by Israel Channel Two Television reporter Shai Gal what would happen if Israeli forces tried to evacuate Havat Gilad, Arele replied, "At most, they'll demolish one measly shack, so they'll have something to show - that Kushon [a Hebrew slur equivalent to the "N" word] in the United States, in order to have an Etnan [the biblical term for a fee paid to a prostitute] to give him - if you [secular] guys know what an Etnan is."
+Asked by Israel Channel 2 TV reporter Shai Gal how he would respond if security forces arrived to evacuate the outpost, Areleh replied: "At most, they'll demolish one measly shack, so they'll have something to show ... that kushon [a Hebrew slur equivalent to the "N" word] in the United States, in order to have an etnan [the biblical term for a fee paid to a prostitute] to give him - if you [secular] guys know what an etnan is."

-According to Arele, the fire, in this instance a form of pre-emptive revenge, was the price tag Palestinians would be forced to pay each time Obama pressed Israel to "touch any settlement of any kind, any place in Judea and Samaria."
+And should that happen, according to Areleh, it will be followed by yet another fire - a form of preemptive revenge and the price Palestinians will be forced to pay each time Obama presses Israel to "lay a hand on any settlement of any kind, any place in Judea and Samaria."

-"He's a Muslim for sure, and who even knows if he was born in the United States," says a young woman who identifies herself as a political science major.
+"He's a Muslim for sure, and who even knows if he was born in the United States," says one young woman, who identifies herself as a political science major.
 "We haven't even seen his birth certificate yet.
-Bullshit - he's not from the U.S. He's like a terrorist.
+Bullshit - he's not from the U.S. He's like a terrorist."

-Understandably, Jews abroad have voiced fears that the unapologetic racism in this ostensibly ultra-Zionist criticism of Obama could foster anti-Semitism, further strain black-Jewish relations, and add fuel to anti-Israel fires.
+Understandably, Jews abroad have voiced fears that the unapologetic racism embodied in this ostensibly ultra-Zionist criticism of Obama could spark anti-Semitic incidents, further strain black-Jewish relations and add fuel to anti-Israel fires.

-All this comes at a time when confusing hatred of the Other with support for Israel, has come into decidedly wider fashion.
-In historically liberal Minnesota, Chabad Rabbi Manis Friedman contributed the following to an "Ask the Rabbis" discussion conducted by the North American Jewish magazine Moment, which asked the question "How should Jews treat their Arab neighbors?"
+The anti-Obama slurs come at a time when confusing hatred of "the other" with support for Israel is becoming increasingly trendy.
+From historically liberal Minnesota, Chabad Rabbi Manis Friedman contributed the following to an "Ask the Rabbis" discussion conducted by the North American Jewish magazine Moment, in which respondents were asked, "How should Jews treat their Arab neighbors?"

 "The only way to fight a moral war is the Jewish way: Destroy their holy sites.
 Kill men, women and children (and cattle)," he continued.

-Seldom has this concept been less obvious.
-We live at a time when an avowed Kahanist is a serving MK, when overtly anti-Arab Knesset bills blacken Israel's name the world over, and Jewish talkbackers and bloggers think nothing of denigrating Islam and African-Americans in the name of some cockeyed personal battle against world anti-Semitism.
+Seldom has such an attitude been less obvious.
+We live at a time when an avowed Kahanist is a serving Knesset member, when overtly anti-Arab Knesset bills blacken Israel's name the world over, and Jewish talkbackers and bloggers think nothing of denigrating Islam and African-Americans in the name of some cockeyed personal battle against world anti-Semitism.

-The haters of Obama, the haters of Arabs, and the outpost gunslingers should bear in mind what happened at the end of that Channel Two report on the Gilad Farm activists: not long after they started the fire on their neighbors' field, smoke and flame were licking at the walls and windows of their own houses.
+The haters of Obama, the haters of Arabs, and the outpost gunslingers should bear in mind what happened at the end of that Channel 2 report on the Gilad Farm activists: Not long after they started the fire on their neighbors' field, smoke and flames were licking at their own houses.